Optimize

 Educational information only — not medical advice.
 Consult a healthcare professional for clinical decisions.

-Triglycerides / HDL Ratio is one of the biomarkers in the Optimize test panel.
+Triglycerides / HDL Ratio is one of the biomarkers in the Optimize blood test.
 Book a blood draw at any of 238+ partner labs in the Netherlands, or upload your existing results in the app.